formkit/docs-content/inputs/mask.md

   {prop: 'allow-incomplete', type: 'boolean', default: 'false', description: 'By default, the value of a mask input is empty until the pattern is complete.
 This prop allows the input to use incomplete values.'}, {prop: 'mask', type: 'string', default: 'none', description: 'The mask to apply.
 This is a string composed of tokens (like “#”) and literal string values.'}, {prop: 'mode', type: 'string', default: 'shift', description: 'Determines how the mask input operates.
-Options are <code>shift</code>, <code>replace</code> and <code>select</code>.'}, {prop: 'show-mask', type: 'boolean', default: 'true', description: 'Displays a live representation of the pattern’s placeholder as the internal value of the input.'}, {prop: 'tokens', type: 'Object', default: '{}', description: 'Add new tokens or modify existing ones.'}, {prop: 'unmask-value', type: 'boolean', default: 'false', description: 'By default, the value of the input is the same as what is displayed (with formatting).
+Options are <code>shift</code>, <code>replace</code> and <code>select</code>.'}, {prop: 'prefix', type: 'string', default: 'none', description: 'Characters that will always appear at the beginning of the input.'}, {prop: 'reverse', type: 'boolean', default: 'false', description: 'Runs the mask in reverse — from right to left.'}, {prop: 'show-mask', type: 'boolean', default: 'true', description: 'Displays a live representation of the pattern’s placeholder as the internal value of the input.'}, {prop: 'suffix', type: 'string', default: 'none', description: 'Characters that will always appear at the end of the input.'}, {prop: 'tokens', type: 'Object', default: '{}', description: 'Add new tokens or modify existing ones.'}, {prop: 'unmask-value', type: 'boolean', default: 'false', description: 'By default, the value of the input is the same as what is displayed (with formatting).
 The string literals will removed from the value if this prop is set to true.'}]">
 </reference-table>